 Dublin City Council has ruled out free parking as an incentive to shoppers this Christmas.

-A business group called Dublin Can Be Heaven which includes Costelloe and Costelloe and Eirlooms retailers are opposed to the proposed pedestrianisation of streets in the Grafton St area being introduced before Christmas.
+A business group called Dublin Can Be Heaven which includes Costelloe + Costelloe and Eirlooms retailers are opposed to the proposed pedestrianisation of streets in the Grafton Street area being introduced before Christmas.
 They fear that some businesses may be forced to close by the New Year.

-The council is carrying out a public consultation on the proposed pedestrianisation or part pedestrianisation of South Anne Street, Dame Court, Drury Street and South William Street and a decision is expected at the start of December.
+The council is carrying out a public consultation on the proposed pedestrianisation or part pedestrianisation of South Anne Street, Dame Court, Drury Street and South William Street.
+A decision is expected at the start of next month.

 Meanwhile, resurfacing and footpath widening works are being carried out.